JanSchulz/multi-package-feedstock/README.md

 route of forking this repository and submitting a PR.
 Upon submission, your changes will be run on the appropriate platforms to give the reviewer an opportunity to confirm that the changes result in a successful build.
-Once merged, the recipe will be re-built and built packages uploaded automatically to the owner, e.g. "conda-forge" channel, whereupon they will be available for everybody to install and use.
+Once merged, the recipe will be re-built and built packages uploaded automatically to the janschulz channel, whereupon they will be available for everybody to install and use.